 Which Months have Winter Road Conditions in Iceland?

 Winter, of course, technically lasts from December to March.
-However, the “winter season” in Iceland is longer than in some other parts of the world, running from about mid-October to the end of April.
-During these times, you can expect to encounter winter conditions, including snow and ice on the roads.
+However, the “winter season” in Iceland is longer than in some other parts of the world, running from about early November to the end of April.
+During these times, you may encounter winter conditions, including snow and ice on the roads.
 But it is not uncommon to encounter a winter storm as late as May, so do be prepared and check weather forecasts before you leave.

 What kind of Car should I Rent for Driving in Iceland in Winter?